 Art classes can be a stimulating and fulfilling activity to help those in the later stages of life.
 It is proven to increase the quality of life, and people can discover a new way of expression.
 Art can also awaken responses and aid understanding for people experiencing memory loss.

 This service offers the unique opportunity to help document and celebrate past histories that can be enjoyed by family and friends for years to come.
 We will provide a sensitive and safe platform within your home, for you to be able to share precious stories.
-The film will be edited and transferred onto DVD.
+The stories and memories will be edited and transferred onto DVD and photos will be captured within a photo book.

-Through our wealth of knowledge and experience with children with physical and neurological impairments and/or learning difficulties, we identify how difficult it is for some families to find appropriate activities that take into account individual care/ability/medical needs.
+Through our wealth of knowledge and experience with children with physical and neurological impairments and/or learning difficulties, we identify how difficult it is for some families to find appropriate activities that take into account individual care/ability/medical needs as well as personal interests.
 Some children with complex needs benefit from participation within the comfort of their own home - possibly with siblings or friends.
-Parents may enjoy respite whilst their child is left in the comfort of their own environment, having fun as well as being physically cared for.
+Parents may enjoy respite whilst their child is being creative in their own environment, having fun as well as being physically cared for.
+This programme is also created for young people who suffer with anxiety issues and low self-esteem.

-We aim to provide sensory, stimulating and creative experiences for children who face challenges that others don't.
-Our expertise in adapting activities for a wide range of physical and neurological impairments, provides a range of sensory and stimulating approaches to creative projects for some of the most vulnerable children.
+We aim to provide sensory, stimulating and creative experiences for young people who face challenges that others don't.
+Our expertise in adapting activities for a wide range of physical, mental and neurological impairments, provides a range of sensory and stimulating approaches to creative projects for some of the most vulnerable young people.

 Our workshops of art-based respite programs during school holiday periods are designed for children and young people with disabilities and learning difficulties.
 Currently, there are a wide range of childrens' holiday programmes, but these mostly cater for able-bodied children.
 We provide a safe and inclusive environment for young people with physical, neurological and/or learning disabilities to come together and engage in an exciting, stimulating, ability-appropriate holiday programme.
 We encourage and promote inclusion and encourage friendships with an opportunity for vulnerable children to come together, identify with one other to form friendships, promote self esteem and build confidence in themselves and their artistic abilities.

-Going out with friends for those with additional needs can be a daunting task, often due to logistical challenges.
-Sometimes the only option a young person may have to engage in social activities, is for parental accompaniment.
-We appreciate the desire for independence.
-We want to be able to provide a service that allows young people to go out with their friends on their own, but to have the discreet care and supervision of a chaperone.
+For those with additional needs, going away for a short break can be a daunting task, often due to logistical challenges.
+Sometimes the only option a young person may have to engage in this type of activity, is for parental accompaniment.
+We appreciate the desire for independence and Cathartic is able to provide a short break respite service, which allows young people to enjoy time away, whilst with the discreet care and supervision of a chaperone.
 Our aim is to strike a perfect balance of care and independence.

 Art classes can be a refreshing and fulfilling activity for young people and adults with additional needs .
 It is proven to increase the quality of life, and people can discover a new way of expression.
 Art can also stimulate responses and aid understanding for people with neurological impairments.
 Whether it is a craft-based activity or skilled watercolor painting, creating something can brighten a persons day and help them communicate through a different channel.
 The ability to use a creative language as a form of self-expression can uncover artistic abilities that enhance lives, by bringing happiness and fulfillment.
 The mindfulness of engaging in art encourages dignity, validation and a sense of purpose, and clients can build confidence and self-esteem within themselves and their abilities.
 Through regular creative programmes, anxiety is decreased as therapeutic art sessions stimulate mindful conversation because of the enlightening opportunities that they bring.